tombrereton/VBA_part3/L2_Classes.md

 'HoursPerWeek property
 '''''''''''''''

-Property Let HoursPerWeek(value As Integer)
+'writes in hours per week as one simple number Property Let HoursPerWeek(value As Integer)
-    NormalHrs = WorksheetFunction.Min(35, value)
+    'if the hours per week are greater than 35 it is considered overtime NormalHrs = WorksheetFunction.Min(35, value)
     OvertimeHrs = WorksheetFunction.Max(0, value - 35)
 End Property